rasmus-kirk/halo/documents/thesis/01-introduction/index.md

 - **Plonk**: A general-purpose, potentially zero-knowledge, a SNARK.
 - **$\PCDL$**: A Polynomial Commitment Scheme in the Discrete Log setting.
-- **$\ASDL$**: An Accumulation Scheme in the Discrete Log setting.
+- **$\ASDL$**: An Accumulation Scheme for Evaluation Proof instances in the Discrete Log setting.
 - **Pasta**: A cycle of elliptic curves, Pallas and Vesta, collectively known as Pasta.

-A previous project by one of the author's analyzed and implemented the accumulation and polynomial commitment schemes.
+A previous project by one of the authors of this paper, analyzed and implemented the accumulation and polynomial commitment schemes.
 This project is focused on the Plonk component, including all additions and amendments needed to acheive an IVC-friendly SNARK.
-We also define an IVC-circuit for proving the validity of a Chain of Signatures.
-Finally,A we implement the IVC circuit to analyze the performance.Both this document and the implementation can be found in the project's repository[@repo].
+We also define an IVC-circuit for proving the validity of a Chain of Signatures, which can be used for blockchain catch-up.
+We also implement the IVC circuit for verifying a chain of signatures, to benchmark the performance.
+Both this document and the implementation can be found in the project's repository[@repo].

 ## Chain of Signatures